 Keep refrigerated until ready to serve.

-Best Key Lime Pie variations and substitutions
+Best Key Lime Pie Recipe Variations

 - Swap Persian Limes for Key Limes, not quite as limey, but still delicious.

 - Use Nellie & Joe’s Key Lime Juice and skip juicing altogether.
+Not all key lime juice is created equal, some have a very off putting taste.

 - Use plain Greek Yogurt instead of sour cream.

-How to make Mini Key Lime Pies
+How to Make Mini Key Lime Pies

-Best Key Lime Pie Recipe FAQs
+Traditional Key Lime Pie Recipe FAQs

 Yes, I have many readers who make their key lime pie using a store bought graham cracker crust, I have some who have made it with a delicious cookie crust (yum!) and others who have used a regular pie crust.
+See all of the pie crust options under variations.

 – My personal favorite is drizzling over hot cinnamon rolls.